barter-rs/barter-rs/docs/STRATEGY_FRAMEWORK.md

 ## Technical Analysis Library

-The `technical` module implements a few basic indicators used across example
-strategies:

-- `sma` – Simple moving average
+The [`jackbot-ta`](../jackbot-ta/) crate provides reusable building blocks for technical analysis.
+Indicators are implemented as structs with incremental `update` methods, and pattern helpers drive simple signal generators.

+- `SimpleMovingAverage` – Rolling mean of the last *n* values
-- `ema` – Exponential moving average
+- `ExponentialMovingAverage` – Weighted moving average giving more weight to recent prices
-- `rsi` – Relative strength index

-These functions operate on `f64` slices and return a `Vec<f64>` containing the indicator values.
+- `CrossOverSignal` – Emits buy or sell signals when two data series cross

+These utilities operate on [`rust_decimal::Decimal`](https://docs.rs/rust_decimal/) values for precision and can be integrated directly into strategies.

 ## Machine Learning Model Integration